crakkx/qwert/README.md

 - Verify your Firebase configuration in `src/firebase.js`
 - Ensure Firestore is enabled in your Firebase project
 - Check that your Firebase rules allow read/write operations
+- Make sure you're using the correct project ID
+- Verify your API key has the necessary permissions
+- Check Firebase Console for any quota limits or billing issues

 **TTS Not Working**
 - Verify your ElevenLabs API key is correct